Everything You Want to Know About Startup Funding Stages

 Potential Investors in Series B Rounds

-Startup Valuation & Fundraising in the Series B Stage
+Startup Valuation and Fundraising in the Series B Stage

 Usually, the startups in the Series B stage value from $30 million up to $60 million and are able to raise approximately $30 million during the Series B funding round.